sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ### K6 Performance Testing Framework

 To perform the load test I used [k6.io](https://k6.io/), an open source performance testing framework designed for building automated tests with a straightforward javascript config file.
-It uses the concept of "Virtual Users" (In [their words](https://k6.io/docs/getting-started/running-k6#adding-more-vus): `glorified, parallel while(true) loops`) to load test a site.
+It uses the concept of "virtual users" (VUs) which in [their words](https://k6.io/docs/getting-started/running-k6#adding-more-vus) are "glorified, parallel `while(true)` loops" to load test a site.

 ### Replicating Current Peak